12 Things a Leader Should Never Do

 I once worked with a company during a change initiative when a company’s business was not going particularly well.
 The CEO called a meeting of his upper management to discuss how things weren’t going particularly well.
 A huge process change was three months behind schedule and already $20 million over budget.
 He began by opening the meeting with, “I want to know who is responsible for the mess we are in, so we can fix this.”

 Jane was sitting in an online meeting where current deadlines were being discussed among team members.
 At the close of the meeting, Jane’s manager asked if anyone had any other concerns that needed to be addressed.
-Jane broke the team’s silence by stating that the IT group had committed to solve a software problem for one of her clients by July 1st.

 A good friend of mine recently sent me a link to an interesting article.
 It seems a summer intern was not particularly happy with the strictness of the company’s dress code.
 This person decided to let the issue go until it was discovered that another company member was allowed to wear cloth shoes and sometimes running shoes.